 Tufanna has an affinity for working with, and for, the community to address and solve issues that impact residents.
 She has a passion and ability to build and maintain strong partnerships that serves New Hanover County well.
 She has worked in public service for almost 20 years in the nonprofit, education and government sectors; and has a bachelor’s degree in Communications with a minor in Sociology from East Carolina University, and a master’s degree in Public Administration from UNCW.

+Lisa was the county’s chief financial officer for ten years.
 Prior to coming to New Hanover County government as an auditor in 2010, Lisa’s career was spent in the private sector at the international accounting firm of Ernst & Young LLP where she performed financial audits and process improvement projects.

 - Susan WynnExecutive AssistantPhone: (910) 798-7185